Minor in the Core Curriculum

 Benefits of the Core Minor

-• An opportunity for continuous and integrated study.
-The minor allows students to go beyond courses taken for general education requirements and excavate the primary texts and ideas that are at the heart of a liberal arts education.
+- An opportunity for continuous and integrated study.
+The Core minor allows students to go beyond courses taken for general education requirements and synthesize the primary texts and ideas that are at the heart of a liberal arts education.

-• Interdisciplinary scope.
-Completion of the Core minor enables students to pursue knowledge across disciplinary boundaries, from the ancient to the modern world and from religion and the visual arts to quantum theory and economics.
-The broader background that the minor provides will serve as a valuable larger context for students in any major.
+- Interdisciplinary scope.
+Completion of the Core minor enables students to pursue knowledge across disciplinary boundaries, from the ancient to the modern world and from religion and the visual arts to the Big Bang and individual rights.
+The foundation that the Core minor provides gives context to big ideas for students in any major.

-All students choosing to take the Core minor are encouraged to participate in their choice of a selection of other opportunities made available through Core, such as the Core Cocurricular Docent Program; Core Honors; the Core Journal; the summer study in Athens program; the winter break study trip to Florence, Italy; Core’s 2- and 4-credit DME courses (CAS CC 220/320); and the Word & Way Society, Core’s SAO student group.
+All students choosing to take the Core minor are encouraged to participate in their choice of a selection of other opportunities made available through Core, such as the Core Cocurricular Docent Program; Core Honors; the Core Journal Cocurricular; Core Peer Tutors; the winter break study trip to Florence, Italy; the spring break trip to London, England; Core’s digital and multimedia course (CC 320); a public speaking course (CC 318); as well as the Word & Way Society, Core’s SLIC student group.

 Learning Outcomes

-• Students who complete the Core minor will demonstrate knowledge of notable works of literature, philosophy, and visual culture and learn to evaluate important arguments from the fields of natural and social sciences.
-Students will be able to make meaningful connections through an interdisciplinary lens and be able to relate and connect their knowledge to multiple fields of study and to their own experience and that of others.
+- Students who complete the Core minor will demonstrate knowledge of notable works of literature, philosophy, and visual culture and learn to evaluate important arguments from the fields of natural and social sciences.
+Students will be able to make meaningful connections through an interdisciplinary lens and connect their learning to multiple fields of study and to their own experience.

-• Students will master skills in reading and in oral and written communication, work upon their analytical skills, exercise creativity, and reflect upon all of these processes.
+- Students will master skills in reading, writing, and oral communication.
+They will learn how to learn effectively, exercise creativity, and reflect upon all of these processes.

 Requirements

-Students complete the Core minor by taking the two gateway humanities courses CAS CC 101 and 102 and at least four of the other six basic Core courses: CAS CC 201/202; the two social sciences courses CAS CC 221/222; and/or the two natural sciences courses CAS CC 111/212.
+Students complete the Core minor by taking the two gateway humanities courses CAS CC 101 and CC 102, and four more Core courses.
+At least three must come from the other six foundational Core courses: CAS CC 201/202; CAS CC 221/222; and/or CAS CC 111/212.
+Students may opt to take either CC 318 or CC 320 to satisfy the fourth course.